-You could group your employees into categories, and then assign different benefit levels to each category.
-Directors or senior managers, for example, may be covered for a higher claim than other employees.
-Or you could decide to set a fixed amount for some employees, and then base cover on a multiple of salary for others.
+It depends on your structure.
+If you wanted to give different job roles different cover you could group your employees into categories and then assign different benefit levels to each category.
+Directors or senior managers, for example, may be covered for a higher level of benefit than other groups.

-We can consider covering employees who are resident overseas, as long as they have a contract of employment with a UK company covered by this policy.
+In most cases we will cover employees who are based overseas, as long as they have a contract of employment with a UK company covered by this policy.

 Our Group Life product offers a lump sum on death in service, which can be a multiple of salary or a fixed sum.
 Additionally there can be a dependant’s pension on death in service or even a child’s pension.
 Quotes can be provided for different scenarios upon request.